gitaaronc/autohubpp/README.md

 This is the initial push to the repo, additional documentation will follow.

-Server supports restapi and websockets.
+This server supports restapi and websockets.
 Rest and Websockets are used for controlling devices and receiving updates.
 TODO:
  - Documentation
- - configuration class to hold settings such as serial port.
-Currently settings are stored in "include/config.hpp"

 You must have all the the required dependencies to compile autohubpp.<br/>
 First ensure you have at least version 1.55 of the boost libraries installed.<br/>
 <b>apt-get install libboost-all-dev</b><br/>